orxfun/orx-parallel/README.md

 orx-parallel = { version = "4.0", features = ["persistent-pool-rayon"] }
 ```

-The [`ParThreadPool`](https://docs.rs/orx-parallel/latest/orx_parallel/trait.ParThreadPool.html) trait is small and straightforward to implement, so you can also plug in any pool with `.pool(...)`.
+The [`ParThreadPool`](https://docs.rs/orx-parallel/latest/orx_parallel/trait.ParThreadPool.html) trait is small and straightforward to implement, so you can also plug in a custom pool with `.pool(...)`.

-In addition, you can tune the thread count for each individual computation:
+In addition, you can conveniently tune the thread count for each individual computation:

 ```rust
 use orx_parallel::*;